Vor Frue Kirke

 Another handsome place of worship in the Latin Quarter is Sankt Petri Kirke, a German church that dates from the 15th century, making it...

-Popular, attitude-free and particularly popular with an older male crowd, this themed bar promises plenty of penal action, with...
+Trendy, attitude-free and particularly popular with an older male crowd, this themed bar promises plenty of penal action, with uniformed...

 Vor Frue Kirke information

-Opposite the university is Vor Frue Kirke, Copenhagen’s cathedral, which was founded in 1191 and rebuilt three times after devastating fires.
-The current structure dates from 1829 and was designed in neoclassical style by CF Hansen.
-With its high-vaulted ceilings and columns, Vor Frue Kirke seems as much museum as church – quite apropos because it’s also the showcase for sculptor Bertel Thorvaldsen’s statues of Christ and the 12 apostles, his most acclaimed works, which were completed in 1839.
-Thorvaldsen’s depiction of Christ, with comforting open arms, became the most popular worldwide model for statues of Christ and remains so today.
-In May 2004, Vor Frue Kirke was the site of Denmark’s biggest wedding – that of Crown Prince Frederik to Mary Donaldson.
+Founded in 1191 and rebuilt three times after devastating fires, Copenhagen's current cathedral dates from 1829, its neoclassical looks the work of CF Hansen.
+Sporting high-vaulted ceilings and columns, it's home to sculptor Bertel Thorvaldsen's statues of Christ and the apostles, completed in 1839 and considered his most acclaimed works.
+The sculptor's depiction of Christ, with comforting open arms, remains the most popular worldwide model for statues of Jesus.
+In May 2004, the cathedral hosted the wedding of Crown Prince Frederik to Australian Mary Donaldson.